Ruthwik/ruthwik.github.io/_posts/2019-03-22-protocol_buffers.md

 <img src="/img/protobuf/proto_message.png" alt="proto" height="100%" width="100%">

 <h4>1.1.1 Types</h4>
-<p>The complete list of message types in details can be found <a href="https://developers.google.com/protocol-buffers/docs/proto#scalar">here.</a>
+<p>The complete list of message types in detail can be found <a href="https://developers.google.com/protocol-buffers/docs/proto#scalar">here.</a>

 The following are some of the types the can be used.